Konectbus: History

 Konectbus was formed in 1999 when the Saham Toney depot of Norfolk Green was purchased from with four coaches, originally trading as Konect.
 The company moved out of coach operations and into tendered bus services.
 In 2003, the company was renamed Konectbus.

 In 2004, the depot was relocated to Toftwood.
 In March 2013, a new depot was opened in Rashes Green Industrial Estate.
 In 2005, Konectbus began to operate two park & ride services under contract to Norfolk County Council.

 In March 2010, Konectbus was sold to the Go-Ahead Group.
 In November 2017 Konectbus took over all seventeen routes and twenty buses of sister company Anglian Bus.

 In March 2025, Go East Anglia announced it was to begin consolidating its bus operations in the East of England under the Konectbus brand from June 2025.
 As a result, the original Konectbus operation was renamed Konectbus Norfolk.
 The Essex and Suffolk subsidiary of Go East Anglia, Hedingham & Chambers, was rebranded to Konectbus Essex and Suffolk in June 2025.

 In September 2025, Go East Anglia announced that it was to be acquired by the Transport Made Simple group, an independent group of operators based in the East Midlands and East of England.
-Transport made Simple announced that a two-phase network review, starting in January 2026 with extensive consultation of passengers and local authorities, would aim to simplify operations across Norfolk, Suffolk and Essex and address poor service reliability recently faced by Konectbus.
+Following the completion of the deal on 1 October 2025, Transport Made Simple announced that a two-phase network review, starting in January 2026 with extensive consultation of passengers and local authorities, would aim to simply operations across Norfolk, Suffolk and Essex and address poor service reliability recently faced by Konectbus.
+As part of this review, Transport Made Simple plans an investment in new vehicles for the Konectbus fleet.